-In order to rank the cities where the average household could afford the most and least home, we looked at data for the 50 largest cities across four metrics:
+To find the cities where the average household can afford the most and least home, we examined data across the 50 largest U.S. cities across four metrics:

 - State average non-mortgage debt.
-Data comes from Experian and is for 2018.
+Data comes from Experian and is for Q2 2020.
 To estimate monthly debt payments, we assumed debt would be paid off within 10 years at 6% interest.

 - Down payment.
 We assumed the average household would save 10% of its income for five years.

 To create our rankings, we first estimated how much home the average resident could afford.
-To do this, we ran the above figures through SmartAsset’s how much home can I afford calculator.
+To do this, we ran the above figures through SmartAsset’s How Much Home Can I Afford? calculator.
 We then compared how much home the average household could afford to the local median home value.
-The city with the highest affordability ratio ranked first on our list of where the average household could afford the most home and the city with the lowest affordability ratio ranked first on our list of where the average household could afford the least home.
+The city with the highest affordability ratio ranked first on our list of where the average household could afford the most home.
+The city with the lowest affordability ratio ranked first on our list of where the average household could afford the least home.

-- Make smart investments with a little help.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
+- A strong financial foundation is key.
+Don’t be afraid to seek expert support.
+Finding the right financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.